sergio11/saborytv_android/README.md

 **Built using Jetpack Compose for TV**, SaboryTV integrates seamlessly into your Smart TV environment.
 Utilizing [**🍮 Fudge**](https://github.com/sergio11/fudge_tv_compose_library), a powerful UI Kit for TV apps, SaboryTV ensures smooth navigation and a delightful user experience.
 Our platform is designed to make following along with cooking videos intuitive, engaging, and fun, turning your kitchen into a culinary playground. 🍽️✨

+A heartfelt thank you to the creators of the [JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) for providing such an invaluable starting point for Jetpack Compose for TV.
+Your work has been incredibly inspiring and instrumental in shaping the development of this project.

 Happy cooking with SaboryTV! 🎉👨‍🍳

 <p align="center">